missyalienn/workbench-mvp/docs/reddit_fetcher_design.md

 - The LLM needs a canonical source link for each item it uses.
 FetchResult exposes URLs via each Post.url (i.e., FetchResult.posts[*].url).
 The fetcher must always populate this field with the full Reddit permalink so answers can cite the source.

 Processing steps (post-level):
-1) For each subreddit × search_term, call Reddit search API (REST).
+1) For each subreddit × search_term, call Reddit search API (REST) with `restrict_sr=1` and `include_over_18=false`.
-2) Clean title/body with clean_text before scoring.
+2) Apply upstream veto checks (deleted/removed, AutoModerator, ads, non-self, NSFW) before touching text.
-3) Score with evaluate_post_relevance(title+body) → relevance_score, positive keywords, negative keywords, passed_threshold.
+3) Clean title/body with clean_text, then score via evaluate_post_relevance(title+body) → relevance_score, positive keywords, negative keywords, passed_threshold.
-4) If passed: apply additional filters (NSFW, body length, dedupe on **post_id** only).
+4) If passed: apply additional quality filters (body length, dedupe on **post_id** only).
-5) If still accepted: fetch top‑level comments; clean and filter them.
+5) If still accepted: fetch top‑level comments and run the same veto → clean → filter flow.
 6) Build Post objects and aggregate into FetchResult.